 - I never cross the line with my subscribers.
 I don’t spam them and I don’t send them a message every day.
 I respect their time and give them space.
 I only email when I have something to say that’s important.
 They took a chance with me by signing up for my list and I don’t want to take advantage of that.

 - I almost always go above on beyond what is asked of me by a client.
 If they ask a quick question I tell them the “why”, not just the “how”.
 The goal is not for them to spend more for the why.
-If I tell them the why they’ll spend a lot more long-term because of the quality of service I provided.
-I treat each client as if they are my friend, and most of the time they are.
-I make sure I am invested into their business otherwise how can I possibly care enough to get them the results they need.
+If I tell them the “why”, they’ll spend a lot more long-term because of the quality of service I provided.
+I treat each client as if they are my friend – and most of the time they are.
+I make sure I am invested in their business, otherwise how can I possibly care enough to get them the results they need?

 There are many more philosophies I take seriously and implement every day, but this will get you started for now.
 Maybe I’ll make a second post in a week or two.
 I don’t want to make so many points right now that you don’t know what to absorb.

 I’d love to know what philosophies you hold and what that does, in turn, for the success of your business.
-Take a minute please and make a comment using the form below.
-Someone can always use the value if you take time to give it! 🙂
+Take a minute and please leave a comment using the form below.
+Someone can always use the value if you take the time to give it! 🙂